mniedrauer/TCO476-class/procedure.md

 # Let's Make Pancakes!

-1. Set your pan, or griddle on the stove top, and spray the pan/griddle with non-stick cooking spray.
+1. Set your pan or griddle on the stove top, and spray the pan/griddle with non-stick cooking spray.

       ---
       ![Griddle](/images/griddle.jpg?raw=true)